 What directories should SaaS founders focus on instead?

-Focus on product directories where buyers actively compare software: G2, Capterra, GetApp, and Software Advice for comprehensive reviews; Product Hunt and BetaList for launches; SaaSHub and similar platforms for ongoing discovery.
-These platforms are built for software product comparison with features, pricing, and user reviews that help buyers make purchasing decisions.
+Product directories: G2, Capterra, GetApp, Software Advice for reviews; Product Hunt and BetaList for launches; SaaSHub for discovery.
+Built for software comparison with features, pricing, and user reviews.

 Why do AI lists keep recommending Clutch for SaaS?